kamalim/kamalim.github.com/_posts/2013-05-13-getting-started-with-selinux.md

 ###SElinux Access Control:###

+*Some of these details have been reffered from <http://wiki.centos.org/HowTos/SELinux>

 **Type Enforcement (TE):** Type Enforcement is the primary mechanism of access control used in the targeted policy

 **Role-Based Access Control (RBAC):** Based around SELinux users (not necessarily the same as the Linux user), but not used in the default targeted policy